gunelmirzoeva/student-course-jdbc-app/README.md

                         Student-Course JDBC App
             📖 Overview
             This project is a simple Java application that demonstrates JDBC concepts using PostgreSQL.

-It includes functionality to:
+            It currently includes functionality to:

             Connect to a PostgreSQL database

-            Insert student records into a table

-            Retrieve and display all student records
+            Perform CRUD operations (Create, Read, Update, Delete) for students via the DAO pattern

             📂 Project Structure
             src/